-Article 392 NCC lists the other information items that management must provide along with the financial statements and the management board's report:
+Article 392 NCC lists the other information items that management must provide along with the financial statements and the management board report (article 392-1 NCC):

-The auditor's report, or a statement setting out the fact that, and the legal reasons why, the auditor's report is not included;

-Details of the stipulations in the articles of association relating to the profit appropriation;

-Details of the stipulations in the articles of association of a cooperative or mutual guarantee association regarding the contribution to be made to cover any deficit of such an association, where these differ from the legal rules;

-A list of names of those to whom a special right to control the company is granted by the articles of incorporation, with a description of the nature of that right;

-A statement of the number of the number of shares without voting rights and the number of shares without profit rights or with limited profit rights, with an indication of the rights they confer;

-A statement of the existence of branch establishments and of the countries where there are branch establishments and of the trading names thereof if different from that of the company (article 392-1 NCC).
+- a.
+The auditor's report, or a statement setting out the fact that, and the legal reasons why, the auditor's report is not included; - b.
+Details of the stipulations in the articles of association relating to the profit appropriation; - c.
+Details of the stipulations in the articles of association of a cooperative or mutual guarantee association regarding the contribution to be made to cover any deficit of such an association, where these differ from the legal rules; - d.
+A list of names of those to whom a special right to control the entity is granted by the articles of incorporation, with a description of the nature of that right; - e.
+A statement of the number of shares without voting rights and the number of shares without profit rights or with limited profit rights, with an indication of the rights they confer; - f.
+A statement of the existence of branch establishments and of the countries where there are branch establishments and of the trading names thereof if different from that of the entity.